gaumarjos/T1-P5-CarND-Vehicle-Detection/README.md

 To summarize the whole process, I searched on 4 scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector.
 I did that using a dynamic limited search area (reset every N frames).
 After that, I averaged (both to smoothen and to remove false positives) the final results by averaging over the last 4 frames.

-Here is an example of 3 consecutive frames when the two cars are moving away from each other's:
+Here is an example of 3 consecutive frames:

 ![alt text][frame1]
 ![alt text][frame2]